 Dinner and Drinks in City Centre

 End your first day in Belfast with a pint of Guinness at The Duke of York.
-Then, for dinner, eat at the historic Whites Tavern (be sure to make a reservation in advance!).
+While sipping your stout, spend some time admiring the plethora of memorabilia that decorates the walls.

 It’s best to get a fairly early start on your second day in Belfast – as there is still a lot to see and do!